Last Updated on October 9, 2024 by Leslie Stroud <!– %AUTHOR_NAME% –>

 Q: What made you decide to go on this adventure?

-As we wrapped up our business responsibilities in Utah and were faced with a new opportunity of where to live, we recognized a unique situation.
+As we wrapped up our business responsibilities in Utah and were faced with a new opportunity to find a place to live, we recognized a unique situation.
 Our children were finally here with us (baby-making days are over!) as a complete unit.
 They are still young enough that we could make a major life switch without sending them into years of therapy (hopefully!).
 We can live and work from anywhere that has the internet.
 We were renting our home and could easily get out of what, for most people, is their biggest financial commitment.

 Q: How long do you plan to travel?